andyvauliln/trading_bot/README.md

 - [ ] Trading api
 - [ ] Research diffirent trading strategies
 - [ ] Research trading bots projects
-- [ ] Experiment with different validation strategies
+- [ ] Research and experiments with different validation strategies
 - [ ] Research how possible to use AI for better decision making
 - [ ] Research how to use better data from gmgn
 - [ ] Perfomance optimization and research